RetroPie/RetroPie-Docs/docs/Playstation-1.md

 This emulator is supplied for people who are running RetroPie on more powerful x86 CPU systems.
 It is accurate and the best you could ask for when it comes to a PSX core for RetroArch.

-lr-beetle-psx is not available for systems with ARM CPUs (like the Raspberry Pi) due to its poor performance on ARM CPUs.
+lr-beetle-psx is not available for ARM systems (like the Raspberry Pi) due to its poor performance on ARM.

 ## ROMS
 Accepted File Extensions: **.cue .ccd .chd .exe .iso .m3u .pbp .toc**